KristiyanDinev/StudiesWebServer/README.md

 You can share access to this panel by giving the **TOKEN** away to your friends.

+To set that token.
+Set an environment variable called `WEBAUTH_TOKEN` to that token.

 ## Studies

 There a page for uploading a study in **PDF** format.